 - (a) Household income shall be determined in accordance with the rules in 24 CFR 93.151.
-At the time of move-in, the household income shall not exceed the established Extremely Low Income (ELI) limits or families with incomes at or below the poverty line (whichever is greater) pursuant to 24 CFR 93.250(a).
+At the time of move-in, household income shall not exceed the established Extremely Low Income (ELI) limits, or families with incomes at or below the poverty line (whichever is greater), pursuant to 24 CFR 93.250(a).
 Income levels shall be expressed in 5 percent increments as a percentage of AMI.
-The income limits are posted on the Department's website. - (b) The Recipient shall maintain documentation of tenant-income eligibility and how they meet the requirements for the Target Population the following ways, as applicable: - (1) Documentation of enrollment in or eligibility for Medi-Cal benefits. - (2) Documentation of a person's status as Chronically homeless could be captured through any of the following: - a.
+The income limits are posted on the Department's website.
+Assisted units will be restricted per the income limits set forth in the Project Regulatory Agreement. - (b) The Recipient shall maintain documentation of tenant-income eligibility and how they meet the requirements for the Target Population the following ways, as applicable: - (1) Documentation of enrollment in, or eligibility for, Medi-Cal benefits.

+- (2) Documentation of a person's status as Experiencing chronic homelessness could be captured through any of the following: - a.
 A client's entry and exits documented in a Homeless Management Information System; - b.
 An outreach worker or Case Manager's written observations; or - c.
-A client's self-report of episodes of homeless and disability status.
-Such reports must be done in accordance with procedures established through the local Coordinated Entry System or other procedures established by the county for determining whether a person qualifies as Homeless and High-cost health user or Chronically homeless. - (3) Documentation of a person's status as a High-cost health user could be captured through any of the following: - a.
+A client's self-report of episodes of Experiencing homelessness and disability status.
+Such reports must be done in accordance with procedures established through the local Coordinated Entry System or other procedures established by the County for determining whether a person qualifies as Experiencing homelessness, or chronic homelessness, and High-cost health user. - (3) Documentation of a person's status as a High-cost health user could be captured through any of the following: - a.
 Discharge summaries; or - b.
-An outreach worker's, case manager's or local County's health department written observations. - (c) Occupancy requirements shall apply for the full term of the regulatory period.
+An outreach worker's, case manager's, or local County's health department written observations. - (c) Occupancy requirements shall apply for the full term of the regulatory period.